Introduction and club history

 What does a typical season involve?

 Students can expect to grade and achieve their first belt by November.
-For anyone in their Second year or beyond there is an under 25’s competition in in October.
-The main focus of this semester is on easing new students into feeling part of the club, and teaching the basics elements of aikido.
-Early December will see any Third or Fourth year students taking their black belt gradings at the annual Shodokan Aikido Christmas party at a venue usually in England, but it has been held here in Edinburgh 3 times, and once in Spain!
+For anyone in their second year or beyond there is an under 25s competition in October.
+The main focus of this semester is on easing new students into feeling part of the club, and teaching the basic elements of aikido.
+Early December will see any third or fourth year students taking their black belt gradings at the annual Shodokan Aikido Christmas party at a venue usually in England, but it has been held here in Edinburgh three times, and once in Spain!

 The main event of the year, the UK student nationals takes place in March, so this is the focus of this semester.
 In addition, there will be another grading opportunity to go up another belt.

 We are one of the few clubs that train throughout the holidays.
-As a general, if Oriam is open, the aikido club will be training.
+As a general rule, if Oriam is open, the aikido club will be training.
 Depending on who is around during the holidays, we can usually increase the intensity of classes, and provide another opportunity to grade for a new belt.
-Every 2 years we go to the world championships sometime between August – September.
+Every two years we go to the world championships sometime between August and September.

 Sessions take place on: